Consistency Training with Virtual Adversarial Discrete Perturbation: Acknowledgements

+We thank Jinhyuk Lee, Jaewook Kang, and Sungdong Kim for the discussion and feedback on the paper.
+We also thank the members of the Conversation team in Naver CLOVA for active discussion.
+This research was supported by National Research Foundation of Korea (NRF-2020R1A2C3010638) and the Ministry of Science and ICT, Korea, under the ICT Creative Consilience program (IITP-2022-2020-0-01819).

-We propose an effective consistency training framework that enforces a training model's predictions given original and perturbed inputs to be similar by adding a discrete noise that would incur the highest divergence between predictions.
+Consistency training regularizes a model by enforcing predictions of original and perturbed inputs to be similar.
+Previous studies have proposed various augmentation methods for the perturbation but are limited in that they are agnostic to the training model.
+Thus, the perturbed samples may not aid in regularization due to their ease of classification from the model.
+In this context, we propose an augmentation method of adding a discrete noise that would incur the highest divergence between predictions.
 This virtual adversarial discrete noise obtained by replacing a small portion of tokens while keeping original semantics as much as possible efficiently pushes a training model's decision boundary.
-Moreover, we perform an iterative refinement process to alleviate the degraded fluency of the perturbed sentence due to the conditional independence assumption.
-Experimental results show that our proposed method outperforms other consistency training baselines with text editing, paraphrasing, or a continuous noise on semi-supervised text classification tasks and a robustness benchmark\footnote{Our code will be publicly available in \url{https://github.com/clovaai/vat-d}}.
+Experimental results show that our proposed method outperforms other consistency training baselines with text editing, paraphrasing, or a continuous noise on semi-supervised text classification tasks and a robustness benchmark\footnote{Code repo: \url{https://github.com/clovaai/vat-d}}.